CAD/CAM Software for Design & Manufacturing | Autodesk

 Autodesk offers alternative CAM software products for other industries and applications, including:

 There are many different software tools that can be used for woodworking (US Site), including Autodesk Fusion.
-Autodesk Fusion is easy-to-use 3D modeling software that allows you to design, test, modify, and visualize your projects in 3D before bringing them to life.
+Autodesk Fusion is easy-to-use 3D modelling software that allows you to design, test, modify and visualise your projects in 3D before bringing them to life.
 Each phase of the product journey is integrated into one CAD/CAM solution.
 Autodesk Fusion is cloud-based, which greatly improves collaboration within your business and across your supply chain, helping you be more productive and bring your products to market faster.

-For design, Autodesk Fusion provides parametric tools, advanced 3D modeling, sculpting, advanced nesting and arrange functionality to help optimize material utilization and reduce waste.
-For manufacturing, Autodesk Fusion provides highly efficient CAM programming tools to simplify the process of generating NC machining code for a range of 2D and 3-axis routers.

 Autodesk Fusion is considered one of the best CAD/CAM software for manufacturing (US Site) due to several reasons: